-In our opinion, the accompanying financial statements give a true and fair view of the balance sheet of the Company as at 31 December 2021, and of its financial performance for the year then ended in accordance with the Accountancy Profession (General Accounting Principles for Small and Medium-sized Entities) Regulations, 2015 and the Schedule accompanying and forming an integral part of those Regulations(GAPSME) and have been properly prepared in accordance with the requirements of the Maltese Companies Act, (Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the balance sheet of the Company as at 31 December 2023, and of its financial performance for the year then ended in accordance with the Accountancy Profession (General Accounting Principles for Small and Medium-sized Entities) Regulations, Legal Notice 289 of 2015 and the Schedule accompanying and forming an integral part of those Regulations(GAPSME) and have been properly prepared in accordance with the requirements of the Maltese Companies Act, (Cap.
 386).